bensmith83/phish_phinder/README.md

 1. pull alexa top n list
 2. remove any of length less than x
 3. check all new domains seen:
-  a. does it have com/org at the end of the domain portion?
+  1. does it have com/org at the end of the domain portion?
-    i. if yes, report as possible phish ii. maybe also do a length check
+    - if yes, report as possible phish
+    - maybe also do a length check
-  b. is it longer than x-2?
+  2. is it longer than x-2?
-    i. if no, ignore, no sense doing expensive operations for short names
+    - if no, ignore, no sense doing expensive operations for short names
-  c. calculate levenshtein distance of domain.TLD and each alexa top n
+  3. calculate levenshtein distance of domain.TLD and each alexa top n
-    i. anything that is 1 or 2, report
+    - anything that is 1 or 2, report
-  d. calculate cosine similarity of domain.TLD and each alexa top n
+  4. calculate cosine similarity of domain.TLD and each alexa top n
-    i. if greater than 9, report
+    - if greater than 9, report
 ## Usage
 ```
 ./phish_phinder.py -a